alexanderyanthar/Psych-Trade-App/README.md

 - **Psychological Test Integration**: PsychTrade seamlessly incorporates psychological tests, providing users with valuable insights into their trading personality and risk tolerance.
 - **Personalized Recommendations**: Utilizing the test results, the platform generates personalized trading strategies that cater to each user's psychological characteristics.
 - **User-Friendly Interface**: The platform boasts an intuitive design, ensuring a seamless trading experience for all users.
+- **EJS Templates**: EJS templates are used to create dynamic and interactive views, enhancing user engagement and platform functionality.
 - **RESTful APIs**: The implementation of RESTful APIs ensures smooth communication between users and the PsychTrade platform.
 - **Modern Design with SASS and Bootstrap**: The use of SASS and Bootstrap guarantees a contemporary, responsive design that delivers optimal performance across various devices.
 - **Secure Data Management with MongoDB**: MongoDB efficiently handles user data, providing a secure and reliable storage solution.